howdyai/botkit/readme-studio.md

 Assuming we have functions called getDailySpecial, and getMenu, that return some JSON formated menu items we can use ```convo.setvars``` to set it as a variable available to the command.
 The templating engine uses [mustache](https://mustache.github.io/) and any variables set are accessible in the script editor via vars.
 For instance those two variables would now be accessible in the script editor as ```{{vars.daily_special}}``` and ```{{vars.soup_menu}}``` You can display them using this code in your script.
 * Step 3: Edit the 'soup' command in the Botkit Studio Script Editor.The user will be presented with a list of options for the soup of their choice.
+* Step 4: Test it by direct messaging 'soup' at soupme.
+It should return menu of possible soups

 ### Using the Validate Middleware
 Once a user selects their soup, you will want to validate their choice: